mustafaR35/Rainbow-Road/README.md

     using switch 4, 5, and 6 (sw4, sw5, sw6)
   - your score is displayed at the end of the game

+  ### Viewing
+  - download Rainbod_Road_Demo_Video.MOV to view demo video of game played on the Basys3 Board and monitor